-- 1. Over the past few years, Serbia has ranked 66th in the World by human development lower than any EU member country and Montenegro, and above Macedonia and Bosnia and Herzegovina (B&H) (See Table 1).
+- 1. Over the past few years, Serbia has ranked 66th in the World by human development lower than any EU member country and Montenegro, and above Macedonia and Bosnia and Herzegovina (B&H) (See Graph 1).
 It is also probably a much lower ranking than such comparisons would have shown thirty years ago.
 Serbia's human development imploded in the 1990s, and in some aspects, above all its national income, it has not been able fully to recover since.
-In many other aspects in which it is ahead today in absolute terms (including the other two indicators in the HDI), it certainly has not been able to keep pace with the countries it compares itself with.
-This matters to our analysis because, as we will point out throughout the text, the challenges and opportunities that Serbia faces often differ from what would be expected in a country that just arrived to a similar HD level.
+I This matters to our analysis because, as we point out throughout the text, the challenges and opportunities that Serbia faces often differ from what would be expected in a country that just arrived at a similar HD level.
 It also matters because it frames Serbia's citizen's expectations, affecting both their wellbeing and economic behavior. - 2.
 There is little doubt that for Serbia, Goal 8 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all translates to a need to substantially accelerate its GDP growth rate (8.1), and as we argue in two next section, based on much more generation of decent, rather than precarious, jobs (8.5).
-Not surprisingly, Goal 8 in essence mirrors one of the overarching goals of the EU accession process: strengthening the economy's competitiveness so it is ready for full participation in the EU market and for benefiting from EU Structural and Investment Funds. - 3.
-It is in the income dimension of the HDI components that Serbia ranks lowest (88th by GNI per capita), while it fairs much better by educational attainment (55th) and somewhat better in health (69th), which is in fact also very low considering the strong Yugoslav legacy in healthcare.
-The implosion in HD happened fastest and deepest in the country's productive lower, i.e. income generating capacity-Serbia's GDP/capita today probably still stands some 10% below that in 1989ii.
-Faster and better-quality growth would deliver higher disposable incomes for most citizens, more public resources to redistribute income and ensure that poverty is eliminated, and more resources to ensure that the delivery of healthcare and education are not only raised to higher levels, but are of better quality, and also much more equitable.
+Not surprisingly, Goal 8 in essence mirrors one of the overarching goals of the EU accession process: strengthening the economy's competitiveness to make it ready for full participation in the EU market and for benefiting from EU Structural and Investment Funds. - 3.
+It is in the income dimension of the HDI components that Serbia ranks lowest (88th by GNI per capita), while it fairs much better by educational attainment (55th) and somewhat better in health (69th), which is in fact also surprisingly low considering the strong Yugoslav legacy in healthcare.
+The implosion in HD happened fastest and deepest in the country's productive lower, i.e. income generating capacity-Serbia's GDPpc today probably still stands some 10% below that in 1989ii.
+Composition of HDI for Serbia and other comparable countries is presented on the Graph 1, while more detailed data can be found in Appendix 1. - 4.
+Faster and better-quality growth would deliver higher disposable incomes for most citizens, more public resources to redistribute and ensure that poverty is eliminated, and more resources to ensure that the delivery of healthcare and education are not only raised to higher levels, but are of better quality, and much more equitable.